DSEapps/draw-sound-live/README.md

 **Authentication Page of Draw <--> Sound <--> Live**
 ![Authentication Page](./images/google-login.jpeg)

 Once authenticated, the user is then directed to the Venue.
-In the venue the user is presented with the stage, a chat area and a button "Get On Stage" to allow any audience member to perform.
+In the venue, the user is presented with the stage, a chat area and a button "Get On Stage" to allow any audience member to perform.

 **In the Venue, waiting for Performer**
 ![Venue - No Performers](./images/venue-page.jpeg)